Converting Mylar to CAD, even 3D CAD is a piece of cake…If you know what you’re doing! (We do – learn about our CAD conversion services!)

 What is Mylar?

-Of course with the advancement of CAD programs, and, especially 3D modeling, many companies today are in the process of taking their un-dimensioned drawings on the stable-based material (Mylars) and preserving them by fully integrating the legacy Mylars into the automated work environment through digitization and subsequent storage capacities.
+Of course with the advancement of CAD programs, and, especially 3D modeling, many companies today are in the process of taking their un-dimensioned drawings on the stable-based material (Mylars) and preserving them by fully integrating the legacy Mylar drawings into the automated work environment through digitization and subsequent storage capacities.

 The aerospace industry is particularly interested in converting these drawings because of the long life of aircraft and the required upkeep, maintenance and parts replacement that is necessary for safe operation.

 Some aerospace drawings were originally created and stored on mylar sheets, so there is no underlying CAD drawing to refer to.
-Since even Mylar drawings, if they are old enough, deteriorate, and since these very old drawings have no associated CAD file, it becomes necessary to scan and convert them into CAD drawings in order to preserve them.
+Even Mylar drawing paper, when it is old enough will deteriorate, and since these very old drawings have no associated CAD file, it becomes necessary to scan and convert them into CAD drawings in order to preserve them.

-Moreover, CAD drawings have the advantage of being easier to store, easier to access, easier to transfer and easier to retrofit than Mylar or paper drawings.
+CAD drawings have the advantage of being easier to store, access, transfer, and retrofit than Mylar or paper drawings.
 Often, in today’s military and business environment, success depends upon the speed with which information can be deployed.
 Generating 3D models from the Mylar drawings also makes it far easier and faster to upgrade aircraft parts and systems.

 Moreover, Aerospace Mylar drawings are “un-dimensioned.”
 An un-dimensioned drawing presents the engineering definition graphically without the use of numerical dimensions.
 Sizes and relationships of un-dimensioned features are determined by scaling the original drawing or by scaling a stable reproduction made from it.
 Un-dimensioned drawing forms are identified by the letters PCM or “Photo Contact Master.”
 Effectivity notes indicate part replacement, upgrades, and modifications for various models.